 Dr. Linton, Dr. Voelker, and Dr. Davis can evaluate your smile and determine if this would be a good treatment plan for your needs.

 Unless you take your dentures out while in front of them, they should not be able to tell that you are wearing dentures.
 At Linton Dental, we take our time in designing your dentures and partials custom to your mouth and facial shape.

 Using dental impressions of your soft tissues, we ensure that your dentures will restore your natural smile aesthetics as well as your dental functionality.

 Should I sleep in my dentures?

 You can sleep in your dentures, but we suggest not to.
-While the extra support from dentures and partials are known to decrease facial sagging, it’s important to let your soft tissues breathe and allow your jawbone to relax.
+While the extra support from dentures and partials is known to decrease facial sagging, it’s important to let your soft tissues breathe and allow your jawbone to relax.

 Taking your dentures off while you sleep and leaving them in a cup of water or denture solution will help keep your mouth healthy and your dentures viable.